aws-samples/aws-organizations-tool/README.rst

 A configuration management tool set for AWS Organizations.

 NOTA:
-This tool is a fork from orgtool, published by Ashley Gould <agould@ucop.edu> at https://github.com/ucopacme/orgtool
+This tool is a fork from aws-orgs, published by Ashley Gould <agould@ucop.edu> at https://github.com/ucopacme/aws-orgs

 Features